PoulaAshraf/EmploymentPaySkyRepo/README.md

   update-database
   Note: Migration files attached in project
 5- In Project we have Script folder which has a sql query to archive expired vacancies so, you can execute it in your database and create daily job for it
-6- Project has Postman collection which has Request samples and it's response
+6- Project has Postman collection which has Request samples and its response